-Managing staff can be challenging in any environment, but the pandemic has ramped up the difficulty for so many organisations.
-Now, HR has to contend with issues like managing working from home (WFH) and hybrid-working arrangements.
+Managing staff can be challenging in any environment, but the COVID-19 pandemic ramped up the difficulty for many organisations.
+Now, HR personnel have to contend with issues like managing working from home (WFH) and hybrid-working arrangements.

 Meanwhile, HR teams have had to contend with a shift toward the use of new technologies to help with areas like benefits administration management, recruitment, staff performance reviews, and more.

 A 2021 international survey by Information Services Group (ISG) found that 46% of companies were using an HR SaaS platform or hybrid solution, whereas only 20% were doing so two years prior.
 Plus, nearly two-thirds of companies “say they are achieving measurable business value from their investment in HR SaaS platforms,” ISG notes.

-1) Facilitating flexibility
+1) Facilitating Flexibility